MicrosoftDX/nether/documentation/api/player-management/admin-put-playerstate.md

 No parameters

-### JSON Body
+### Request Body

-The body should be the new JSON state.
+The body should be the new player state.

 ### Response